jfroffice/ani-machine/README.md

 AniMachine
 ==========

-Declarative animation and machine state build on top of AngularJS
+Declarative animation and machine state build on top of AngularJS.

 Entering
 --------